European Traveler

 Collage of top UNESCO-Listed sites to see in Ravenna

-The Orthodox Baptistery (also known as the Neonian Baptistery) is from the fifth century and the oldest of the numerous octagonal baptisteries and religious structures in Ravenna.
-Its mosaics have been over-restored during the nineteenth century but are still absolutely worth seeing.
+The Orthodox Baptistery (also known as the Neonian Baptistery) is from the fifth century and is the oldest of the numerous octagonal baptisteries and religious structures in Ravenna.
+Its mosaics have been over-restored during the nineteenth century, but are still absolutely worth seeing.
+(Time-slot reservations are essential.)

 The adjacent cathedral replaced the fifth-century basilica destroyed in 1734.
-It is of limited artistically value and despite its size not a major sight in Ravenna.
+It is of limited artistic value and, despite its size, not a major sight in Ravenna.

 The Archiepiscopal Chapel in Ravenna